akazachk/strengthening/README.md

 ### Instructions for `VPC` submodule
 Note: The submodule for the `VPC` generator is not necessary if you have the `VPC` repository elsewhere on your machine and you properly set the `VPC_DIR` variable in the `Makefile`.

 Whenever the repository is cloned on a new machine, there are several steps to get the required dependencies (from `COIN-OR` and the `VPC` cut generator).
 The `VPC` generator is added as a submodule, which is kept on record in the `.gitmodules` file.
-After cloning the main repository, the user must run `git submodule init`, then `git submodule update`.
+After cloning the main repository, the user must run `git submodule init`, then `git submodule update --remote`.
 Alternatively, when calling `git clone` initially, one can call `git clone --recurse-submodules`.

 Afterwards, `cd` to the `vpc` directory, call `export PROJ_DIR=$PWD` from that directory, and call `./setup/install_coin.sh` to install `COIN-OR` files into `vpc/lib`.